-What is the difference between a taxi and a private hire vehicle?
+What is the difference between a hackney carriage taxi and a private hire car?

 Pages in What is the difference between a taxi and a private hire vehicle?